virtualsquare/virtualsquare.github.io/tutorials/vde_vxvde.md

 and increased architecural complexity): `libpam-net`: support the creation of users havinig no or limited network access, `libvdeplug_agno`: a nested plugin for encryption, `vxvdex`: a kernel module provididng access control for `vxvde` networks.

+Warning: if `vxvde` runs on hosts with several network controllers (multi homed hosts) a specific option may be needed to specify the controller to use. e.g. `vxvde://234.0.0.1/if=eth1`.

 ![vxvde based LAC](pictures/vde_vxvde_lac.png)

 ### hands on: let us build a Local Area Cloud